-In terms of biblical content, there is obviously going to be the expectation that the prospective student is actually acquainted with the biblical texts, both generally and specifically in the area of interest.
-This usually comes through survey and exegesis courses.
+In terms of biblical content, there is obviously going to be the expectation that the prospective student actually is acquainted with the biblical texts, in general and specifically the area of interest.
+This comes usually through survey courses and exegesis courses.
 It should not take a book like this to tell you that such preparation is essential.
-The more common problem is that seminary students (in particular) assume that exegesis courses are most important and focus on them to the neglect of the other preparatory ones.
+The more common problem is that seminary students (in particular) assume that exegesis courses are most important and focus on these classes to the neglect of the other preparatory ones.
 As with all things, balance is crucial.

 An advanced understanding of hermeneutics, the study of the principles of interpretation, is absolutely essential to good preparation in biblical studies.
-Normally a graduate degree in biblical studies will require a basic hermeneutics course, but it is advisable to learn about more advanced methods in use in your field(s) of interest.
-While your master's institution may offer such a course, it may happen that you will need to design an independent study course that will meet these needs.4 It may be profitable to choose one advanced exegetical tool to study for an independent course such as social-scientific criticism, rhetorical criticism, or narrative criticism.
+Normally a graduate degree in biblical studies will require a basic hermeneutics course, but it is advisable to learn about

+5. See the excellent advice from Bockmuehl's website: http://sites.google.com/ site/kebletheologytutorials/Home/for-prospective-applicants. more advanced methods in use in your field(s) of interest.
+While your master's institution may offer such a course, it may happen that you will need to design an independent study course that will meet these needs.6 It may be profitable to choose one advanced exegetical tool to study for an independent course such as social-scientific criticism, rhetorical criticism, or narrative criticism.

-It is also difficult to overestimate the utility of studying biblical back-grounds.
-For Old Testament study, this would largely involve Ancient Near Eastern backgrounds, and for the New Testament, Jewish and Greco-Roman ones.
+It is also difficult to overestimate the utility of studying biblical backgrounds-for Old Testament study this would largely involve Ancient Near Eastern backgrounds, for the New Testament the Jewish and Greco-Roman ones.
 Much advanced research at the doctoral level involves an awareness of and interactions with texts, artifacts, and developments that arise from these ancient worlds and how they inform, overlap with, support, and challenge voices in the Bible.
-Later I will adumbrate what is basically expected of a New Testament doctoral student with respect to such knowledge.
+Below I will adumbrate what is basically expected of a New Testament doctoral student with respect to such knowledge.

-In terms of early Judaism, one should have a grasp of several features: (1) the general history of the Jewish people in the second temple period; (2) the most insightful and significant works produced during this time (e.g., the Dead Sea Scrolls, the works of Philo and Josephus, the LXX [including the Old Testament Apocrypha], the Old Testament Pseudepigrapha, etc.); (3) the culture and social dynamics of that period; and (4) the methods of interpretation common at the time (pesher, midrash, etc.).
-A helpful place to begin such a study is with George W. E. Nickelsburg's Jewish Literature between the Bible and the Mishnah.
-A wellspring of information can also be found in Craig A. Evans and Stanley E. Porter's Dictionary of New Testament Background (DNTB).
+In terms of early Judaism, one should have a grasp of several features: (1) the general history of the Jewish people in the second temple period; (2) the most insightful and significant works produced during this time (e.g., the Dead Sea scrolls, the works of Philo and Josephus, the LXX [including the OT Apocrypha], the OT Pseudepigrapha, etc.); (3) the culture and social dynamics of that period; and (4) the methods of interpretation common at the time (pesher, midrash, etc.).
+A helpful place to begin such a study is with G.W.
+E. Nickelsburg's Jewish Literature between the Bible and the Mishnah.
+A wellspring of information can also be found in the Dictionary of New Testament Background (DNTB).